-The curriculum for the 4-year DVM program is well structured.
+The curriculum for the four-year DVM program is well-structured.
 The first three years are each comprised of two semesters of core courses.
-With the exception of the first year Fall semester, and the fourth year, each semester also contains a 5-6 week elective period in which students can enroll in veterinary courses that focus on their area of emphasis.
+With the exception of the first year Fall semester, and the fourth year, each semester also contains a five- to six-week elective period in which students can enroll in veterinary courses that focus on their area of emphasis.
 The fourth year consists of three semesters of courses in the Teaching Hospital, and externships in which the student gains hands-on experience with a particular clinical discipline.

 Core Course Requirements

-- 9 semesters of DVM study (click here to read the DVM curriculum)
+- 9 semesters of DVM study: Review the DVM curriculum here.

 - 4 to 6 years of research study for the PhD segment